1924 : The first Winter Olympic Games

 ski 1908 ©gay-couttet

-In 1907, immediately after having founded the Club of Alpine Sports, which counted a considerable number of good skiers, Doctor Payot organized the first local race.
+In 1907, immediately after having founded the Club of Alpine Sports, Doctor Payot organized the first local race.
 It took place on 12th and 13th January, "with splendid weather, ideal powder snow, a temperature of -5°C and glorious sunshine".

 Bobsleigh Gay-Couttet